MaintainJ

 6) Once 'Stop Tracing' is clicked, the button is reset to 'Start Tracing' as above.
 Before performing an action for which a trace file is needed, click 'Start Tracing', perform the action and click 'Stop Tracing' to generate a new trace file.

-7) Copy the trace files to any folder in your Eclipse workspace and open to view the UML diagrams.
+7) Copy the trace files to a MaintainJ Trace Files Project in Eclipse and open to view the UML diagrams.
+MaintainJ Trace Files Project can be created by by following File->New->Project->MaintainJ->MaintainJ Trace Files Project.

-5.3 Eclipse Plug-ins and Java Applications run from command prompt
+5.3 Generating call trace for Java Applications run from command prompt

-Demo Videos - MaintainJ for Eclipse Plug-ins MaintainJ for Applications run from command prompt
+Demo Videos MaintainJ for Applications run from command prompt

-MaintainJ Aspect Wizard supports instrumenting any Java applications run from the command prompt (instead of running from Eclipse).
+This Swing based Wizard supports generating trace files for any Java application that is run from the command prompt (instead of running from Eclipse).
 The following steps explain how this wizard is used.

-1) Start the MaintainJ Aspect Wizard using 'java -jar MaintainJSwingWizard.jar' .
+1) Download MaintainJSwingWizard.jar and start the Wizard using 'java -jar MaintainJSwingWizard.jar'

-2 Select Application Type as either Eclipse Plug-in or J2SE Application.
+2) Select Application Type as J2SE Application.
 Select a folder to copy the MaintainJ related files.
-In case of plug-ins, provide the plug-in activator class name.
-This is the class that extends AbstractUIPlugin (for GUI plug-ins) or Plugin (for non-GUI plug-ins).
-In case of Java applications, provide the absolute name of the main class (the class with public static void main(String[]) method).
+Provide the absolute name of the main class (the class with public static void main(String[]) method).

-5) When the plug-in or application, whose classes are instrumented, is started, a 'MaintainJ - Start and Stop Tracing' Swing window pops up.
+5) When the Java application, a 'MaintainJ - Start and Stop Tracing' Swing window pops up.
 This is the same window as shown in the last section.
 Enter a file name with full path and without extension and click 'Stop Tracing' to log the call trace up to the point of starting the plug-in.
 One or more trace files with the given file name with thread name appended (Ex: EclipseShapeDropped_main.ser) are generated.
 One trace file for each active thread is generated.

 6) Once 'Stop Tracing' is clicked, the button is reset to 'Start Tracing'.
 Before performing an action for which a trace file is needed, click 'Start Tracing', perform the action and click 'Stop Tracing' to generate a new trace file.